History of Rastafari: Haile Selassie and the early Rastas: 1930–1949

-Howell has been described as one of the "leading figure" in the early Rastafari movement.
+Howell has been described as a "leading figure" in the early Rastafari movement.
 He preached that Jamaicans should owe their allegiance to Haile Selassie rather than to George V, King of Great Britain and Ireland.
 The island's British authorities arrested him and charged him with sedition in 1934, resulting in his two-year imprisonment.
 Following his release, Howell established the Ethiopian Salvation Society and in 1939 established a Rasta community known as Pinnacle, in Saint Catherine Parish.
 Attracting between 500 and 2000 people, his community became largely self-sufficient.
 Police feared that Howell was training his followers for an armed rebellion and were angered that it was producing cannabis for sale.
 They raided the community on several occasions and Howell was imprisoned for a further two years.
 Upon his release he returned to Pinnacle, but the police continued with their raids and shut down the community in 1954; Howell himself was committed to a mental hospital.

 In 1936, Italy invaded and occupied Ethiopia, and Haile Selassie went into exile.
 The invasion brought international condemnation and led to growing sympathy for the Ethiopian cause.
 In 1937, Selassie created the Ethiopian World Federation, which established a branch in Jamaica later that decade.
 In 1941, the British drove the Italians out of Ethiopia and Selassie returned to reclaim his throne.
 Many Rastas interpreted this as the fulfilment of a prophecy made in the Book of Revelation (19:11–19).